SaiVinay023/nodejs_typescript_api/README.md

 # Node.js + TypeScript User Management Service

 ## ✨ Project Overview
-We developed a modular, scalable backend service using **Node.js + TypeScript + MySQL**.
+I  developed a modular, scalable backend service using **Node.js + TypeScript + MySQL**.
 The service provides RESTful APIs to manage users and user-group relationships, along with robust error handling, input validation, and clean layered architecture.

 This project was approached as a **experienced developer** would: with a clean architecture, separation of concerns, strong type safety, security best practices, testing, and Docker-based environment setup.